AthenZ/athenz/docs/setup_aws.md

 ![Search Athenz AMI](images/choose_athenz_ami.png)

 You might get back multiple matches.
-The numeric value after `Athenz` is the timestamp when the image was built so pick the image with the highest value which would be the latest release.
+Pick the latest image with the most recent timestamp after the `Athenz` name.
 Click on `Select` button next to the image name to continue.

 On `Step 2: Choose an Instance Type` pick an instance with multiple vCPUs